malejandromorenov/08.-bcrypt/README.md

 Note that bcrypt should build very easily on Linux provided you have a C compiler, headers for Python (if you’re not using pypy), and headers for the libffi libraries available on your system.

-For Debian and Ubuntu, the following command will ensure that the required dependencies are installed:
+The following command will ensure that the required dependencies are installed:

 $ sudo apt-get install build-essential libffi-dev python-dev